 "I’d also urge shoppers to look out for local Scottish products as well.
 These things will help get these businesses through an unprecedented challenge.”

-New online businesses offering local and seasonal food delivery popped up and did extremely well from people moving away from shopping in supermarkets.
+New online businesses offering local and seasonal food delivery popped up and did extremely well as people moved away from shopping in supermarkets.

 One of these was Edinburgh based Romaine Calm, created by friends Jeremy Downton and James Henderson, who set up the small business to offer delivery of artisan products from Scottish and independent suppliers.